UV-Visible Spectroscopy

-UV-Visible spectroscopy is an analytical technique that is used to study the chemical properties of a sample based on how it interacts with visible and ultraviolet light.
-UV-Vis can be used to determine concentrations, identify unknown compounds, and provide information about the physical and electronic structures of organic and inorganic compounds.
+UV-visible spectroscopy is an analytical technique used to study the chemical properties of a sample based on how it interacts with visible and ultraviolet light.
+UV-vis can be used to measure concentrations, identify unknown compounds, and provide information about the physical and electronic structures of organic and inorganic compounds.
 It is widely used in chemical, physical, and biological assays.

 uv-vis